 Settings Guidelines Command Select a network troubleshooting command: Ping/Ping6-Use the ping command to verify that the system can connect to other systems on the network.
 In the event of a network failure between the local and remote nodes, you do not receive a reply from a pinged device.
 In that case, contact your LAN administrator for help.
 The ping command sends packets to a server and returns the server response, typically a set of statistics including the target server's IP address, the time spent sending packets and receiving the response, and other data.
 You can ping unicast or multicast addresses, and you must include the target server name in the request.
 Select ping to ping an IPv4 address or hostname.
 Select ping6 to ping an IPv6 address.
 We do not support DNS resolution for hosts with IPv6 addresses.
 Hence, ping6 does not support pings to hostnames.
-Traceroute/Traceroute6-Use the traceroute command to discover the path that a packet takes from PPS to another host.
+Traceroute/Traceroute6-Use the traceroute command to discover the path that a packet takes from IPS to another host.
 Traceroute sends a packet to a destination server and receives an ICMP TIME_EXCEEDED response from each gateway along its path.
 The TIME_EXCEEDED responses and other data are recorded and displayed in the output, showing the path of the packet round-trip.
 Select traceroute to target an IPv4 address or hostname.
-Select traceroute6 to target an IPv6 address.
+Select traceroute6 to target an IPv6 addresss.
 We do not support DNS resolution for hosts with IPv6 addresses.
 Hence, traceroute6 does not support traceroute to hostnames.
 NSLookup-Use NSlookup to get detailed information about a name server on the network.
-You can query on several different types of information, including a server's IP address, alias IP address, start-of-authority record, mail exchange record, user information, well-known services information, and other types of information.
+You can query on several different types of information, including a server's IP address, alias IP address, start-of- authority record, mail exchange record, user information, well-known services information, and other types of information.
 ARP-Use the arp command to map IP network addresses to the hardware addresses.
-To resolve the address of a server in your network, a system sends information about its unique identifier to a server process then returns the required address to the client process.
-AvgRTTs-Use AvgRTTs to display the average round-trip time (RTT) to the localhost.
+The Address Resolution Protocol (ARP) allows you to resolve hardware addresses.
+To resolve the address of a server in your network, a system sends information about its unique identifier to a server process executed on a server in the intranet.
+The server process then returns the required address to the client process.

+Settings Guidelines AvgRTTs-Use AvgRTTs to display the average round-trip time (RTT) to the localhost.
 Portprobe-Display the Transmission Control Protocol (TCP) or the User Datagram Protocol (UDP) port status (open or closed).
 Target server Specify the IP address or hostname for the target server.
 Interface Select the interface from which to send the command.
 VLAN Port Select a VLAN port, to test connectivity to a subscriber intranet.
 Output Displays command output.